isaacnmm/pestpolicy-hugo2XX/content/posts/best-substrate-for-bearded-dragons/index.md

 Some products, like **Reptile Carpet such asZoo Med Eco Cage**, are designed to minimize the risk of impaction, a common concern with loose substrates.

-Reptile Carpet is a non-loose [substrate](https://pestpolicy.com/best-substrate-for-leopard-gecko/) that provides a solid surface, reducing the chance of your bearded dragon ingesting harmful particles.
+Reptile Carpet is a non-loose [substrate](https://pestpolicy.com/best-substrate-for-leopard-gecko/)that provides a solid surface, reducing the chance of your bearded dragon ingesting harmful particles.
 However, it may require frequent cleaning and replacement to maintain hygiene.

 ###  **2. Ease of Cleaning**